Add-VBRUniversalCDPPolicy

 NetworkMapping

-Specifies an array of network mapping settings.
+Specifies the array of network mapping settings.

 Accepts the VBRUniversalCDPNetworkMappingRule[] object.
 To get this object, run the New-VBRUniversalCDPNetworkMappingRule cmdlet.